wpseobookpro/seobookprochat/README.md

 # SEO Book PRO Chat
-## Powerful SEO Plugon for WordPress
+## Powerful SEO Plugin for WordPress
 ### SBPChat is a Simple Powerful SEO plugin and tool for WordPress.

 > The SEO Book PRO Plugin is a powerful tool designed to help website owners and marketers optimize their website's search engine performance.
 The plugin offers a range of features and options, includes some of the settings below: